MrHTD/EventSphere/README.md

-This is Porject Name Event Sphere Management created using React Vite.
+This is Project Name Event Sphere Management created using React Vite.